SMA-Robotics-6843/GuardianGears25/README.md

 Pathplanner documentation can be found [here](https://pathplanner.dev/home.html)

-This was our first year using pathplanner, so there is still much to improved on.
+This was our first year using pathplanner, so there is still much to improve on.

 - The robot config values need to be set; Sysid needs to be used to calculate the Robot MOI.
-- The autonomous paths need to be tuned on a practice field through trial and error.
+- **The autonomous paths need to be tuned on a practice field through trial and error**.
 - Pathplanner paths take up a lot of memory on the RoboRIO.
 Be careful when making several of them.

 ### Robot Pose, Pathfinding, and Vision